sykefi/PRTR/README.md

 # PRTR

 A project for handling the European Pollutant Release and Transfer Register (i.e. E-PRTR) data and publishing it as a national web service (API & user interface).
+The project is funded by the [Ministry of the Environment](https://ym.fi/en/front-page) and implemented by the [Finnish Environment Institute](https://www.syke.fi/en-US).

 The development version of the UI is published at [prtr-ui-dev.azurewebsites.net](https://prtr-ui-dev.azurewebsites.net/).